Last updated on Friday, April 15, 2022, at 8:15 PM by Webmaster.

-The mass media loves to sensationalize mass shootings.
+The mass media loves to sensationalize a mass shooting.
 So much so they call most any trigger-happy lunatic a mass shooter and his carnage a mass shooting.

 But as the mass media is so often wrong, they’re in the wrong in this case as well.